 - Broadway Cultural Corridor (culinary/cultural institutions/entertainment)

-- North St. Mary’s (arts, culinary, and entertainment)
+- North St. Mary’s Street (arts, culinary, and entertainment)

-- A Place for Small Businesses and New Ideas The smaller, older, and generally lower cost work spaces (retail, service office and industrial) present in Midtown create attainable and attractive opportunities for new and small business to grow in the area.
+- A Place for Small Businesses and New Ideas The smaller, older, and generally lower cost work spaces (retail, service, office, and industrial) present in the Midtown Area create attainable and attractive opportunities for new and small business to grow in the area.
 Protecting this attribute and promoting growth of start-up businesses is an opportunity.

 - A Center for Health Metropolitan Methodist Hospital and the medical businesses that locate in and around its core employ people with diverse skills and education levels in a variety of jobs.
 Facilitating the hospital’s and associated medical business’ growth is important.

 Innovation is a major theme of the guiding policy documents for the City of San Antonio including SA Tomorrow and Forefront SA.
 The innovation economy is the connection of knowledge, technology, entrepreneurship, and innovation as a means to spur economic growth.
 The goal is to drive higher productivity and innovation.
 To do so, investments and policy interventions are needed to create partnerships between the public and private sector to foster increased innovation.
-In order to understand the economic strengths and weaknesses of the Midtown Regional Center in terms of fostering an environment that support innovation, an innovation audit was completed to inventory and measure the attributes which contribute to this culture.
-The innovation audit results suggest that Midtown’s innovation focus should be on leveraging existing anchors and assets to create more employment opportunities and continue to attract a diverse residential population.
-The area currently has a lower than average percent of residents and workers that have a bachelor’s degree compared to the City.
-Growing Midtown’s educated resident population from within and attracting additional educated residents will increase its attractiveness to employers.
-Midtown has a diverse set of institutional anchors, which can be leveraged to generate additional economic activity.
-Most employment growth in Midtown has occurred in pre-existing commercial buildings.
-Maintaining these buildings to serve Midtown’s existing and new businesses is important, and so is diversifying the commercial building stock to support additional employment opportunities.
+In order to understand the economic strengths and weaknesses of the Midtown Area Regional Center in terms of fostering an environment that supports innovation, an innovation audit was completed to inventory and measure the attributes which contribute to this culture.
+The innovation audit results suggest that the Midtown Area’s innovation focus should be on leveraging existing anchors and assets to create more employment opportunities and continue to attract a diverse residential population.
+The area currently has a lower than average percent of residents and workers that have a bachelor’s degree compared to the city.
+Growing the Midtown Area’s educated resident population from within and attracting additional educated residents will increase its attractiveness to employers.
+The Midtown Area Regional Center has a diverse set of institutional anchors, which can be leveraged to generate additional economic activity.
+Most employment growth in the Midtown Area has occurred in pre-existing commercial buildings.
+Maintaining these buildings to serve existing and new businesses is important, and so is diversifying the commercial building stock to support additional employment opportunities.

-Recommendation #2:Support and grow awareness of Midtown as a destination for commerce, arts, culinary, and cultural attractions and activities.
+Recommendation #2:Support and grow awareness of the Midtown Area Regional Center as a destination for commerce, arts, culinary, and cultural attractions and activities.

-The arts, cultural and entertainment attractions within Midtown are growing and attract visitors from the region and nation while contributing to local employment and quality of life.
-Distinct districts have emerged in Midtown built on the historic and unique character of the areas.
+The arts, cultural and entertainment attractions within the Midtown Area are growing and attract visitors from the region and nation while contributing to local employment and quality of life.
+Distinct districts have emerged, built on the historic and unique character of the areas.
 The growth of districts can be supported through more coordinated promotion and increased awareness.

-Recommendation #3Support the continued growth and integration of the education and health institutions within Midtown, so that campuses serve as community resources and amenities, and surrounding mixed-use areas serve students and workers.
+Recommendation #3Support the continued growth and integration of the education and health institutions within the Midtown Area, so that campuses serve as community resources and amenities, and surrounding mixed-use areas serve students and workers.

-Education and health care institutions are the major economic anchors in Midtown.
+Education and health care institutions are the major economic anchors in the Midtown Area.
 Diversifying the uses and improving public spaces and physical connections at campus edges will support additional area businesses, enable more people to use public space and campus amenities, and increase community awareness of the contributions that these institutions make to local quality of life.